BMS-Community/resources/README.md

 This is the Full HD variant, meaning 1920x1080.
 You install it by using the patch executable on your install of the SD version.
 No need to rename your config file.

 ### [beatoraja](https://github.com/exch-bms2/beatoraja/releases)
-beatoraja is an BMS player based on Java.
-It is cross-platform, and supports BMSON.
-There are multiple internet rankings for beatoraja.
+beatoraja is a BMS player made in Java.
+It is open source, cross-platform, and supports BMSON.
+There are multiple internet ranking servers for beatoraja.

 ### [Bemuse](https://bemuse.ninja/)
 Bemuse is a BMS player which runs completely in the browser.